Kåre Hilt Ingvaldsen walks us through the process of betting on football and how historical data informs that process.

 Because beating the bookmakers is what sports betting is all about.

 Kåre Hilt Ingvaldsen is an Asian Studies and Japanese Language & Culture graduate with vast experience within sales, administration and management in form of various manager roles in the retail business.
-He has worked several years as an In-play and Pre-game Sports Trader (football), where he conducted background research for odds markets, placed high-stake trades as well as creating and maintaining databases with key info regarding the odds market.
+He has worked several years as an In-play and Pre-game Sports Trader (football), where he conducted background research for football odds markets, placed high-stake trades as well as creating and maintaining databases with key info regarding the odds market.